avivgi/Assembler/README.md

 In the compile-first-stage the "legalLabel" function which is supposed to check whether a label has a legal name isn't yet able to check whether the label's name is used in a macro or a const(defined)

+Need to handle receiving lines with too few/many parameters